A Relational Program Logic with Data Abstraction and Dynamic Framing

 \subsection{Relational reasoning with hiding and encapsulation}

-Having illustrated general relational reasoning (Sects.~\ref{sec:eg:relverif} and~\ref{sec:weave}) and the use of dynamic framing for encapsulation in unary reasoning (Sect.~\ref{sec:eg:encap}), we now illustrate encapsulation in relational reasoning.
-In doing so we how requirements (E2) and (E4) pertain to coupling relations as well as to private invariants.
+Having illustrated general relational reasoning (Sects.~\ref{sec:eg:relverif} and~\ref{sec:weave}) and the use of dynamic framing for encapsulation in unary reasoning (Section~\ref{sec:eg:encap}), we now illustrate encapsulation in relational reasoning.
+In doing so we sketch how requirements (E1)--(E4) adapt to the relational setting.

-In Sect.~\ref{sec:eg:encap} we considered the verification of a client linked with a quick-find implementation of \whyg{UnionFind}, hiding the private invariant.
+In Section~\ref{sec:eg:encap} we considered the verification of a client linked with a quick-find implementation of \whyg{UnionFind}, hiding the private invariant.
 Here we consider two implementations of that interface and consider a more interesting client: an implementation, $MST$, of Kruskal's minimum spanning tree algorithm.
 For a second implementation of \whyg{UnionFind} we consider the quick-union data structure~\cite{SedgewickWayne}.

 The goal is to prove a relational property: equivalence of the two programs made by linking $MST$ with the two module implementations.
 To do so we use relational modular linking, as sketched in the rule (\ref{eq:mismatchR}), hiding a coupling relation between the two implementations which includes their private invariants.
 To use the rule we do the following. \begin{list}{}{} \item[(i)] Prove a unary judgement for $MST$, with the \whyg{UnionFind} specs in context.
-As explained in Sect.~\ref{sec:eg:encap}, this ensures that $MST$ respects the boundary of \whyg{UnionFind}.
+As explained in Section~\ref{sec:eg:encap}, this ensures that $MST$ respects the boundary of \whyg{UnionFind}, as per requirement (E3).

 \item[(ii)] Define a coupling relation $\M_{uf}$ to connect the encapsulated data structures of the two implementations of \whyg{UnionFind}.
 Show that it is framed by the dynamic boundary, as per requirement (E2), and follows from the $MST$ precondition, as per (E4).